Zac Alley

-Zachary Alley is an American college football coach.
-He is the defensive coordinator at Jacksonville State University, a position he has held since 2022.
+Zachary Alley is an American football coach who is currently the Assistant head coach and defensive coordinator at West Virginia.
 Alley won two national championships as a graduate assistant at Clemson University.

 Coaching career

 Clemson

-After graduating from Charlotte Country Day School, where he played on both the defensive and offensive lines; he went to Clemson.
+After graduating from Charlotte Country Day School, where he played on both the defensive and offensive lines, Alley went to Clemson.
 Alley began his coaching career as a student assistant his freshman year in 2011 and worked as an assistant his entire time as a student at Clemson.
 Once he graduated he became a graduate assistant from 2015 to 2018, where he won two national championships under Dabo Swinney.

 Boise State

 A month after he was signed to be the nickels coach for the Charlotte 49ers, Alley became the inside linebackers coach for the Broncos for the 2019 season.
 For the 2020 season he coached the outside linebackers while also being the co-special teams coordinator.
 During the season Alley contracted COVID-19.